PSYCH RECORD REVIEWS, &

 Forensic psychologists focus on the intersection of psychology and the legal system.
 Dr. Lerner specializes in three areas: 1.
 Emotional Distress Claims, 2.
 Fitness for Duty Evaluations, and 3.
 Fitness to Practice Evaluations.

 "Psychological injuries"—often referred to as the negligent or intentional infliction of emotional distress, are frequently overlooked.
 These are the psychological and functional problems caused by another person's or entity's actions.

 Today, there is an increasing awareness of the impact of emotional distress, as evidenced by the following:

-It is critical when addressing the needs of clients for attorneys to determine whether an individual is grappling with emotional distress and, if so, how it is impacting the client's functioning—their fitness for duty.
+It is critical for pro se parties and attorneys to determine whether an individual is grappling with emotional distress and, if so, how it is impacting the client's functioning—their fitness for duty.

 Emotional Distress Claims

 There is virtually no limit to the amount a jury may award for egregious emotional distress & pain and suffering.*

 Dr. Lerner specializes in emotional distress claims by providing:

 In order to substantiate the presence of egregious emotional distress, there must be supportive medical and/or psychological documentation.
 When there are a paucity of data concerning the severity and duration of a plaintiff's condition, Dr. Lerner may be called upon to conduct a Forensic Psychological Evaluation.